Guðni Th. Jóhannesson: Religious beliefs

-Guðni stands outside organized religion, but was raised in the Catholic faith.
-He left the Catholic Church due to its delayed and muted response to reports of criminal abuses by priests.
-His credo is the Universal Declaration of Human Rights, "human beings are born free, equal in dignity and rights.
+Guðni is not part of any organized religion, but believes in an omnipotent God and has "Christian humanitarian values".
+He was raised in the Catholic faith.
+He left the Catholic Church due to what his perception of its poor response to reports of criminal abuses by priests.
+Guðni sees his credo as the Universal Declaration of Human Rights, believing in its words that "human beings are born free, equal in dignity and rights.
 Humans are endowed with reason and conscience and should act in the spirit of brotherhood towards each other."

 Family

 Guðni is the son of the teacher and journalist Margrét Thorlacius and the physical education teacher and coach Jóhannes Sæmundsson.
 His father died of cancer at age 42.
 He has two brothers, Patrekur (a former Icelandic men's national handball team player, who is coach of the Austria men's national handball team and father of rapper JóiPé) and Jóhannes, who is a systems analyst.

 Guðni married Canadian Eliza Jean Reid in 2004 and they have four children.
 The couple, who met while studying in the United Kingdom, moved to Iceland in 2003.
 Reid became First Lady of Iceland when her husband was sworn into office.
-Guðni also has a daughter from a previous marriage.
+Guðni also has a daughter from a previous marriage, the author Rut Guðnadóttir.